natewong1313/go-react-ssr/README.md

 )
 ```

-In your main function, initialize the plugin
+In your main function, initialize the plugin.
+Create a folder for your structs that hold your props to go, which is called `models` in the below example.
+You'll also want to create a folder for your React code (called `frontend` in this example) inside your project and specifiy the paths in the config.
+You may want to clone the [example folder](/examples/frontend/) and use that.

 ```go
 go_ssr.Init(config.Config{